 The vision of the Space Safety Institute at The Aerospace Corporation is to move toward space activities that are safe, to promote economic and scientific development, and to support the long-term sustainability of outer space.
 As a trusted partner solving the hardest problems for the space enterprise, Aerospace is a nonprofit organization that supports our customers with independent, objective, technical expertise and insight free from conflicts of interest.

-The Space Safety Institute will achieve this vision through independence, integrity, objectivity, and agility by:
+The Space Safety Institute pursues this vision through independence, integrity, objectivity, and agility by:

 - Providing sound science and engineering-based judgments informed by deep expertise in all aspects of spaceflight, launch, and reentry safety and space operations